sendgrid/docs/source/User_Guide/Marketing_Campaigns/design_editor.md

 Creating Categories
 {% endanchor h3 %}

-Creating categories to your campaign allows you to track statistics across multiple similar campaigns.
-You can easily add categories by simply typing them in the "Categories" section of the left hand sidebar.
+Assigning categories to a campaign allows you to track emails based on your own categorization system.
+By assigning your campaign to a category, you can track statistics across multiple similar campaigns.
+Example categories: “Weekly Digest,” “Product Announcements.”

 *To add a category:*

-1. Click on the **Categories** text field under **Campaign Settings**.
-2. Type the name of your category and press enter.
+1. Navigate to the *Settings* tab, and click **Campaign Settings** to expand the menu.
+1. Find the *Categories* field.
+1. Enter the name of a new category or select a previously used category from the drop-down menu.

 {% anchor h3 %}
 Additional Resources